 (5) Referring alleged victims to other service-providing agencies, arranging for visits and following up to determine that needed services were delivered by those agencies.

 (7) Contracting with existing public and private agencies and professionals for the provision of services not directly provided by the Department.

 (8) Provision for shelter of those persons in temporary need of such protection, pursuant to § 3903(f) of this title.

 (9) Provisions for emergency food, clothing, fuel allotments and funds for persons determined to be in need of such services.

 (10) Arranging for the development of a system, in cooperation with public and private community agencies, to insure that emergencies requiring adult protection services will be handled on a coordinated basis.

-(2) In the event that services are voluntarily accepted and no payment is made by a client whose resources are adequate for such payment, the State may take action in the Court of Chancery to obtain reimbursement; provided, that efforts have been made to collect the account through other means.
+(2) In the event that services are voluntarily accepted and no payment is made by an alleged victim whose resources are adequate for such payment, the State may take action in the Court to obtain reimbursement; provided, that efforts have been made to collect the account through other means.

-(4) To the extent that funds are available, the cost of protective services not paid from the resources of the client shall be debited to the adult protective services budget.
+(4) To the extent that funds are available, the cost of protective services not paid from the resources of the alleged victim shall be debited to the adult protective services budget.

 § 3905 Voluntary protective services.